CaptainN/FireBend/README.md

 1. Edit some settings in about:config.
     - set sidebar.revamp to true
-    - set sidebar.verticalTabs to true
+    - set sidebar.verticalTabs to true (may not be there in latest versions?)
     - set toolkit.legacyUserProfileCustomizations.stylesheets to true
 2. Add userChrome.css from this repo to your profile directory.
     - There is much more [robust instructions here](https://www.userchrome.org/how-create-userchrome-css.html).